Rapptz/discord.py/docs/api.rst

     :param thread: The thread that got joined.
     :type thread: :class:`Thread`

+.. function:: on_raw_thread_create(thread)

+    Called whenever a thread is created.
+Unlike :func:`on_thread_join` this is only called when a thread is created.

+    This requires :attr:`Intents.guilds` to be enabled.

+    .. versionadded:: 2.0

+    :param thread: The thread that was created.
+    :type payload: :class:`Thread`

 .. function:: on_thread_remove(thread)

     Called whenever a thread is removed.
 This is different from a thread being deleted.